Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/large-quote/standard/html/standard.md

-Large quote component features a prominent image, a quote and a byline.
+The large quote component features a prominent image, a quote and a byline.

 ### Standard
 ```html